 Tamales are also a favorite dish and snack in Cuba, and you can find them everywhere.
 They are made with corn but topped with plenty of spice to pack a punch.

 Food is affordable in Cuba if you want it to be.
-You can eat like the locals to stay on budget, so a meal will cost $8-$20 at a restaurant.
-You can find even more affordable meals if you visit the street stalls, where most dishes cost less than $3.
+You can eat like the locals to stay on a budget.
+You can find even more affordable meals if you visit the street stalls.

 How to Get Around